 You can reach Bocas by air from either Panama City, or San Jose, Costa Rica.
 You can also reach Bocas by land through the port town of Almirante.
 Almirante is connected to other parts of Panama & Costa Rica by taxis & private shuttles.

 Fly into Panama City:

 Panama City is a Central American hub and has tons of flights going in and out from all over the world.
 Major carriers fly into PTY, the international airport in Panama City.
-Copa Airlines is the Central American branch of United and has direct flights from Los Angeles and San Francisco.
+Copa Airlines is the Central American partner of United and has direct flights from Los Angeles and San Francisco.
 Once in Panama City, you must take a taxi from PTY to the domestic airport (the smaller airport 35 min away) to get to Bocas Del Toro.

 Flights leave for Bocas (Airport code Bocas Del Toro: BOC) out of Marcus A. Gelabert Airport, commonly referred to as Albrook Airport, the smaller, domestic airport 35-40 min away from PTY.
 The taxi ride across town costs $30-35.
 Please verify with the driver before you get in the taxi.

 Flights typically depart Panama City everyday at 6:30am and 3:30pm with multiple flights added throughout the day in high season.
 The flight is about 45 minutes and is operated by Air Panama. www.airpanama.com Sometimes the flight will make a stop in Changuinola before Bocas.
 Don’t get off there. **Note: In high season, AirPanama tickets sell out VERY quickly.
 Be diligent in checking the site if the tickets for your month aren’t yet for sale.
 They tend to start 6 months out.
-If you are having difficulty buying tickets online with Air Panama, contact Jose Palm at Palm Travel, firstname.lastname@example.org .
-He has amazing connections to the airline and can get it done quickly.
+If you are having difficulty buying tickets online with Air Panama, contact Jose Palm at Palm Travel, firstname.lastname@example.org He has amazing connections to the airline and can get it done quickly.
 He also does not charge a fee for booking your flights.
 He will ask for your passport info so have that handy.